 Apocrine glands are a subtype of exocrine secretory glands and are found in many locations such as the axillae, areolae, and anogenital region.
 These glands, unlike the eccrine glands, serve virtually no role in the regulation of body temperature.
 These are also the glands largely responsible for body smells, as their excretions are converted by skin bacteria into various chemicals we associated with body odor.

-The reason HS can develop and be more common in apocrine glands areas is because it has the most abundant amount of hair follicles.
-Follicle occlusion can happen anywhere there are hair follicles, in any part of the sweat gland regions, which is anywhere of the body.
-Hair follicles can be found anywhere on the body with the exception of the soles of the feet palms of the hands and on the lips.
+The reason Hidradenitis Suppurativa can develop and be more common in apocrine glands areas is because it has the most abundant amount of hair follicles.
+Follicular occlusions can happen anywhere there are hair follicles, in any part of the sweat gland regions, which is anywhere on the body, with a few exceptions.

-Depending on the amount of inflammation and the depth of your HS, sweat glands may become irritated or triggered secondarily and can contribute in making things worse, however, they are not the primary role in HS.
-Most people get clogged hair follicles from time to time, but if you have HS, your body is overreacting to those blockages and triggering the innate immune signals.
+Depending on the amount of inflammation and the depth of your Hidradenitis Suppurativa, sweat glands may become irritated or triggered secondarily and can contribute in making things worse, however, they are not the primary role in Hidradenitis Suppurativa.
+Most people get clogged hair follicles from time to time, but if you have Hidradenitis Suppurativa, your body is overreacting to those blockages and triggering the innate immune signals.

 Written by Denise Panter-Fixsen